comparativechrono/nugap/README.md

    relationship is approximately self-contained.
 In a densely coupled system each output depends on many inputs, so a single pairwise model is misspecified and the within-condition noise floor rises.
-This is a property of the method (the same one you ran in MATLAB), not the metric.
+This is a property of the method, not the metric.
 Sparse or modular systems behave well; dense ones need care.

 ### Scale